cogtoolslab/physics-benchmarking-neurips2021/experiments/dominoes_pilot/preregistration_dominoes_pilot.md

  Before trials begin, subjects are shown 5 familiarization trials.
 After making a prediction, they are informed whether the prediction was correct and is shown the unabridged stimulus including the result of the trial.

- Stimuli are designed to provide a roughly 50/50 split between positive and negative trials ("does the target object hit the target area?") in the set, with not counterbalancing on the sample shown to participants.
+ Stimuli are designed to provide a roughly 50/50 split between positive and negative trials ("does the target object hit the target area?") in the set, with not counterbalancing on the sample shown to participants. `TODO: 0.
+Re-factor so that this information is contained above with the other stimulus sampling info.
+1. In generate_metadata notebook, curate dataset so that it is balanced over stim dimensions.
+2. Pre-sample sessions that ensure that exactly 50% of trials are positive, and potentially (at least approx.) balanced over a subset of the other dimensions.`

  After the trials, subjects will be asked to provide:
  * age
  * gender
  * education level
- * one trial Shephard Metzler mental rotation task
+ * difficulty rating
+ * one trial Shephard Metzler mental rotation task (`TODO: keep in the experiment? either investigate how many of these items would we need to ensure measurement reliability or defer to think about how to incorporate other classic spatial-cognition tests in the future to estimate within-subject between-task covariation.`)
  * free form feedback on the task

  After the end of the study, subjects will be told their overall accuracy and the corresponding percentile compared to other subjects on the study.

 ## Sampling Plan